Architecture diagrams

 • The configuration is a fully private network configuration - that is, the workloads are launched on nodes that do not have public IP addresses.

-• Workloads connect to the CDP Control Plane over a fixed IP and port range.
+• Workloads connect to the Cloudera Control Plane over a fixed IP and port range.

 This is illustrated in the following diagram:

 In this example of a fully private deployment with an existing network of your own configuration, you must configure your own egress connectivity through a NAT gateway setup or user-defined routing.
-For more information see VNet and subnets and Azure Load Balancers in Data Lakes and Data Hubs.
+For more information see VNet and subnets and Azure Load Balancers in Data Lakes and Cloudera Data Hub clusters.

 In the chapters that follow, we detail the elements of this architecture, including specifying the configuration and options in each of the components.